bestinslot-xyz/OPI/README.md

 ## max_supply, limit_per_mint, amount decimal count is the same as ticker's decimals (no trailing dot if decimals is 0)
 ## ticker_lowercase = lower(ticker)
 ## ticker_original is the ticker on inscription
+## PRAGUE_ACTIVATION_HEIGHT marks support for PRAGUE EVM on BRC2.0 and it's 923369 on Mainnet and 275000 on Signet
 for event in block_events:
   if event is 'predeploy-inscribe':
     block_str += 'predeploy-inscribe;<inscr_id>;<predeployer_pkscript>;<hash>;<block_height>' + EVENT_SEPARATOR